Many relationships begin to suffer due to frequent miscommunication and passive aggressive behavior

 Conflict Coach is using their research findings to help passive aggressive men heal the behaviors that are causing miscommunication and pain in their present marriage.
 They guide you to identify for yourself the lessons of your childhood, (when and how did you learn to be reserved, isolated and block others out) and appraise how both your needs for love are being suppressed (by your own brain!) as well as how you are suppressing those needs in your wife.

 The truth remains that this “defensive” behavior is destroying any intimacy you were able to build within your marriage.

 Your wife feels condemned to loneliness by your withdrawal and silent days, and you are also trapped in a lonely jail of your own making.

 Conflict Coach is inviting frustrated husbands like yourself to identify what inner forces are sabotaging their marriages by using new resources specifically designed for men.

 It is now possible to take a free, short on-line test on Conflict Coach’s new website, Passive Aggressive Test.

 The test is an intelligent strategy for getting to know your personalized communication style.
 Whether the results are normal, passive aggressive, or mixed, you can know exactly where you are on the spectrum, and this crucial definition can then be explained to your wife.

 For men interested in assessing themselves and learning how to heal miscommunication and conflict in their marriage, the next step is taking the Passive Aggressive Test.

-In the event that some of your behaviors are passive aggressive, you will receive immediate options for change from Conflict Coach’s new revolutionary product: the “SIX STEPS SYSTEM TO STOP PASSIVE AGGRESSION AND RESCUE YOUR MARRIAGE,” composed by life-changing behavioral strategies, coaching and community support.
+In the event that some of your behaviors are passive aggressive, you will receive immediate options for change from Conflict Coach’s new revolutionary product: the “4-Steps-Relief-Plan-for-Passive-Aggression, composed by life-changing behavioral strategies, coaching and community support.